 Can you sneeze in your sleep – Conclusion

 You may be stimulated to sneeze during sleep.
-As a result, you will be awake.
-You cannot sneeze during sleep because your brain suppresses this reflex.
-Moreover, during REM sleep, the muscles you need to sneeze are also paralyzed.
+As a result, you will also be awake.
+Sneezing during sleep is not possible because your brain suppresses this reflex.
+During REM sleep, the muscles you need to sneeze are also paralyzed.